michaelfarrow/keystone-framework/README.md

 Any environment variables which need to be supplied when developing locally can be placed in the `ENVIRONMENT` file, with variable names prefixed with `X_`.
 For any variables which you don't want adding to the repository can be added to the `ENVIRONMENT_LOCAL.template` file, without the `X_` prefix.
 If this template file is not empty, the application will not start without an `ENVIRONMENT_LOCAL` file being created.

+## Upgrading

+### Docker base images

+You should periodically update the node base image as new versions are released.
+To do so, update the node box in `wercker.yml` and the base image in `dokku/Dockerfile` for deployment.

 ## Deployment

 The framework is setup to deploy to a Dokku instance using Wercker.